 Read Rick’s 31-Day Devotions

+A few individuals have not come to terms with the unfairness of life.
+They have yet to learn how life is not supposed to be fair (Genesis 3:8-14).
+Since the fall of Adam, life is full of complicatedness and unfairness.
 Adam’s fall set in motion a world the Lord did not design (Genesis 2:7).
 Adam brought death to the neighborhood (Romans 5:12).
 And things won’t be fair again until Jesus returns (Revelation 21:4).

+I’m not condoning unfairness.
+I wouldn’t say I like how things are, but you must know life cannot be any other way.
+To think otherwise is analogous to walking through a car wash, expecting not to get wet.
 How you respond to your disappointments will make all the difference.
 To sin in response to unfairness perpetuates sin (Proverbs 14:12).
 Turning your other cheek (Luke 6:29) while entrusting yourself to the Lord (1 Peter 2:21-25) changes things.

 The more you practice a godly response when things go wrong, the more you will be able to rise above the unfairness of life.